-grade of "C" or higher in MATH 0813 Foundations of Algebra.
-Offered in the fall and spring semesters.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or a grade of "C" or higher in UNIV 02103 Reading; AND ACT Math Score of 17, Classic ACCUPLACER Elementary Algebra score of 48, ACCUPLACER NG QAS score of 230, or grade of "C" or higher in MATH 09103 Foundations of Algebra.
 This is a survey course introducing chemistry as it applies to the real world and includes basic topics of scientific method, measurement, states of matter, atomic structure, periodic table, chemical properties, and chemical reactions.
 Appropriate for general education, but not appropriate for science majors.
 Lab required.
 (GE, ACTS EQUIVALENT COURSE NUMBER: CHEM 1004)

-Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or a grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 20, Classic ACCUPLACER Elementary Algebra score of 81, ACCUPLACER NG QAS of 254, or grade of "C" or higher in MATH 0913 Foundations of Algebra.
-Offered in the fall and spring semesters.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or a grade of "C" or higher in UNIV 02103 Reading; AND ACT Math score of 20, Classic ACCUPLACER Elementary Algebra score of 81, ACCUPLACER NG QAS of 254, or grade of "C" or higher in MATH 09103 Foundations of Algebra.
 The first half of a two-course series that is specifically designed for students interested in the health-related professions.
-This is an algebra-based chemistry course and is not appropriate for chemistry or other science majors or pre-professional (e.g. Pre-Medicine, etc.) students.
+This is an algebra-based chemistry course and is not appropriate for chemistry or other science majors or pre-professional (e.g., Pre-Medicine, etc.) students.
 Course content provides a foundation for work in health-related areas and includes nomenclature, atomic and molecular structure, bonding, and reactions.
 Lab required.
 (GE, ACTS EQUIVALENT COURSE NUMBER: CHEM 1214)